Scored & ranked

 Buying advice, terminology, and how the amplifiers category is reviewed on The Audio Stuff.

-1. How much power does my amplifier need?
+1. How much power does a headphone amplifier need?

-For headphones, depends heavily on impedance and sensitivity - a 600 ohm Sennheiser HD 800 needs orders of magnitude more voltage than a 32 ohm Audeze.
-The headphone power calculator gives the exact requirement.
-For speakers, use the SPL distance calculator with sensitivity, listening distance, and target SPL.
+It depends on the headphone's impedance and sensitivity: a 600 ohm Sennheiser HD 800 needs orders of magnitude more voltage than a 32 ohm Audeze, and a low-sensitivity planar like the Susvara wants watts where a sensitive IEM wants milliwatts.
+The headphone power calculator gives the exact requirement from those two numbers, so you can match drive to the load instead of guessing.

-3. Class A vs Class AB vs Class D amplifiers: which is best?
+3. Class A vs Class AB vs Class D for speakers: which is best?

 4. Do I need a balanced amplifier for headphones?

-For most headphones - no. Single-ended is fine and often electrically simpler.
-Balanced amplifiers double the voltage swing on tap, which helps with low-sensitivity flagships (Susvara-class) that need extreme drive.
+For most headphones, no. Single-ended is fine and often electrically simpler.
+Balanced amplifiers double the voltage swing on tap, which helps with low-sensitivity flagships (Susvara-class) that need extreme drive, and usually lower the noise floor a few dB.
 If your headphone is easy to drive, balanced topology buys you nothing audible.